 - Develop and deliver a new ‘Future Leaders Program’

 New Future Leaders Program

-Under the pilot Program, high-achieving teachers working at rural or regional schools will be encouraged to aspire to leadership roles through additional:
+Under the pilot Program, high-achieving teachers with leadership aspirations working at regional, rural or remote schools will be provided with high quality leadership development, training and mentoring.

 Find more information about the Future Leaders Program.

 Research and policy development is critical in addressing teacher shortages as well as areas of need.